Technology and pathology of poultry,rabbit and game species

 Director: Prof. Chiara Giudice

-The school, open since 1993 to graduates in Veterinary Medicine who hold a professional qualification diploma, has a three-year duration and is currently in its 9th cycle, with 20 members.
+The school, open since 1993 to graduates in Veterinary Medicine who hold a professional qualification diploma, has a three-year, with 20 members.

 The aim of the School, which is part of the Department of Veterinary Medicine, is to train specialists in the health professionals sector and the production of poultry, rabbit and game.